Science, Technology, Engineering, and Mathematics (STEM) is a national initiative

 course.
 This allows students to progress quickly to transfer level math courses.

-College for Kids Science Academy PDF
+College for Kids Science Academy

 Learn-by-doing classes geared towards students from ages 8 through 15 and aim at exciting